smiledt/ansible-nginx-config/README.md

-Nginx-Config
+NGINX-Config
 =========

-A playbook to install and configure Nginx on my primary load-balancer.
+A playbook to install and configure NGINX on my primary reverse proxy.
 This playbook was heavily inspired by, and uses some roles from, [Jeff Geerling](https://github.com/geerlingguy).

 Requirements
 ------------